After-Shock/Cloudbox-wiki/Prerequisites.md

 ## 2. Dedicated Server

 Get an Ubuntu 16.04 server from a hosting company (eg. Hetzner.de).
 This has been tested on an AMD64 / INTEL machine.
-ARM based servers (e.g. Digital Ocean, Scaleway) are not supported.
+ARM based servers (e.g. Digital Ocean, Scaleway, etc) are not supported.